marad/includer/readme.md

 ## So why Racket?

 Because I don't know it and I like to try new things.
-I know that written in C executable would probably be like 20 times smaller and a lot faster.
+I know that written in C, executable would probably be like 20 times smaller and a lot faster.
 But it would require a bit more work and would be much less fun and teaching.